 Our event Speaker is Timothy Peoples, Pastor of Emorywood Baptist Church in High Point, North Carolina.

-Registration for this event will open May 1st and run through Dec.
+Registration for this event is now open and will run through Dec.
 1st.
 We will close registration for this event at 400 participants.